 The California Fire Alliance originally assisted California Fire Safe Council (CFSC) in the creation of the Clearinghouse to help achieve the goals of the National Fire Plan by facilitating an open, collaborative process for grant funding.
-Operated by CFSC, the Grants Clearinghouse is an online grant application process located at www.cafiresafecouncil.org.
+Operated by CFSC, the Grants Clearinghouse is an online grant application process located <a href="https://example.com/here-example.com/here

-Following the sunset of the National Fire Plan in 2010, CFSC has continued to receive federal funding to provide grants through our Grants Clearinghouse.
+Allowing the sunset of the National Fire Plan in 2010, CFSC has continued to receive federal funding to provide grants through our Grants Clearinghouse.
 The National Cohesive Wildland Fire Management Strategy replaced the National Fire Plan and current funding is aligned with the objectives of the Cohesive Strategy and California's Forest and Rangelands: 2010 Strategy Report and 2010 Assessment Report which comprise the California Forest Action Plan.